fe80Grau/ytdlp2STRM/README.md

 A little script to list N videos (by default 10) from N days (by default 10) ago to today in channels declared in channel_list.json and save all as .strm files (you can change them in config.json) .
 Added id channels and videos in names [xxxx] for YoutubeMetadata Jellyfin plugin integration.

 * Playlist needs "list-" prefix before playlist id, you can see an exaple in channel_list.example.json
+* If you want to get livestream from /streams youtube channel tab you need to add a new channel in channel_list with /streams (Check an example in ./plugins/channel_list.example.json)
 * NFO (tvshow.nfo) for each youtube channel (to get name, description and images). *Description only works in Linux systems at the moment

 ## Service